Application Bar

 - each control should call

-- Once this process is done (meaning that we rech the desktop control), the items are sort based on thir
+- Once this process is done (meaning that we reach the desktop control), the items are sorted based on their

 - if the